henry2004y/FieldTracer.jl/docs/src/example.md

 # Examples

-There are two higher level function APIs, [trace2d](https://henry2004y.github.io/FieldTracer.jl/dev/internal/#FieldTracer.trace2d-NTuple{6,Any}) for tracing on a 2D mesh and [trace3d](https://henry2004y.github.io/FieldTracer.jl/dev/internal/#FieldTracer.trace3d-NTuple{9,Any}) for tracing on a 3D mesh.
+There is one higher level function API, [trace2d](https://henry2004y.github.io/FieldTracer.jl/dev/internal/#FieldTracer.trace-NTuple{6,%20Any}), for tracing on a 2D and 3D mesh.
-These two functions accept different types of input mesh arguments.
-Currently 3D tracing is only limited to structured mesh.
+This function accepts different types of input mesh arguments.[^1] The default scheme is `RK4()`, but users can also switch to other options like `Euler()`.[^2]

 More examples can be found in the [examples](https://github.com/henry2004y/FieldTracer.jl/tree/master/src/examples) folder.

+[^1]: Currently 3D tracing is only limited to structured mesh.
+[^2]: The scheme switch currently only works for Cartesian grid.

 ## Structured 2D mesh